rovertm/README/README.md

 Hi, I’m Trevor

-This account was set up to display a few portfolio samples - primarily Excel-based financial models.
+My repos include various projects including financial modeling, web scraping, and data analysis.

-Please browse my repositories, and feel free to use any and all models and code as you please.
+Please use any and all models and code as you please.